 Alfa Romeo arrives in the USA in disguise!

 Will Alfa Romeo ever get back to America?
 Will Alfa Produce any new models?
 Will Alfa survive?
-The question seem to go on and on and there still seems to be little in the way of answers.
+The question seems to go on and on and there still seems to be little in the way of answers.
 I suspect the problems are both caused by and stem from the problems that the parent company is having with Chrysler and the union pension fund buy out.
-In a nut shell Fiat hasn't got the funds to produce new cars and I suspect any major launches will be delayed until this is sorted out in the mean time we will have to make do with face lifts of the new models as Fiats cash will most likely be diverted to markets that it can make a profit in, i.e. Chrysler. this may not be a bad thing in the longer term for Alfa Romeo as the more time that passes the more any perceived image of the marque will fade.
-However the market does have a long memory and there have been a lot of issues with some of the products that Alfa Romeo has produced in the past.
+In a nutshell, Fiat hasn't got the funds to produce new cars and I suspect any major launches will be delayed until this is sorted out in the meantime we will have to make do with facelifts of the new models as Fiats cash will most likely be diverted to markets that it can make a profit in, i.e. Chrysler. this may not be a bad thing in the longer term for Alfa Romeo as the more time that passes the more any perceived image of the marque will fade.
+However, the market does have a long memory and there have been a lot of issues with some of the products that Alfa Romeo has produced in the past.